MaelAbgrall/HardwareforAI/README.md

 #### The chipset
 so, as seen on the previous point, chipset are important.
 There is 3 category of chipset: B, H and Z.

-This is the "premium features".
+The build quality of those motherboard is nearly the same, the only thing that change is how everything is connected on the PCB and the number / quality of the features (Integrated audio chip, Wifi, Usb ports, etc)

-a B chipset will be ok to run a machine, the H will add some more features
+a B chipset will be ok to run a machine, this is an entry level motherboard, usually around 40/50$, the H will add some features, but this is still a cheap and viable option.
+Usually those motherboard have good audio chip and integrated wifi.

 The Z chipset is used only on premium motherboard, it is useful for overclocking.
-It also has some more features, so usually you don't need it. this also mean those motherboard are more expensive.
+It also has some more features/better quality for audio chip/etc, so usually you don't need it. this also mean those motherboard are more expensive (starting at least at 150$)

 *and please, do not buy a Z chipset and an i5... it's like buying a Ferrari and replacing the motor with an overpriced bicycle.*